 With a series of identical poles, tunnel tents are simple to pitch and score well on the bang-to-buck ratio of space to weight.
 They do, however, demand careful pegging out to avoid sags where rain might collect.
 They provide loads of liveable space, and often have zipped chambers inside to keep living and sleeping quarters separate.
-The typical tunnel tent’s size means they tend to be for car camping only.
+The typical tunnel tent’s size – usually at least a four-person tent or larger – means they tend to be for car camping only.

 9. Multi-room pod tent

 Designed with family camping trips in mind, these modular tents let campers build extra full-height pods onto both the central ‘atrium’ and other pods.
 The primary advantage is that you can decide how much or how little tent to take on each trip, and create separate bedrooms for children and guests, as well as dedicated rooms for living and cooking, and even going to the toilet.

 The downsides are the effort involved in pitching, the weight and volume of the tent in a car boot, and the sheer footprint on the campsite – some sites will levy extra fees for a large pod tent, or even set a maximum floor area.